 Want to learn more about coverages?
 View our complete coverage guide here.

-Now that we’ve explained what cover 4 is, it’s good to understand what beats cover 4 so you can protect yourself from the offense.
+Now that we’ve explained what cover 4 is, it’s good to understand what beats Cover 4 so you can protect yourself from the offense.

 Cover 4 zone and match coverage can be manipulated in a few ways.
 Below, we will show you the two most common ways teams will beat Cover 4.